MORRIS ESSEX TUESDAY SENIOR SOFTBALL LEAGUE BY-LAWS 2022

 A. The Morris Essex Tuesday Senior Softball League (M.E.T.S.S.) was formed to provide the opportunity for senior players to participate in healthful, recreational, and competitive softball games.

-B. The Morris Essex Tuesday Senior Softball League is comprised of teams primarily based in Morris, Essex or Sussex Counties, New Jersey, but players from outside these areas are welcome.
-There are two divisions: the Alpha Division, and the Slocum Division.
+B. The Morris Essex Tuesday Senior Softball League is comprised of teams based in Morris, Essex, Sussex Counties, and surrounding counties in New Jersey.
+There are two divisions: the Oliver Division, and the Slocum Division.
 There are currently eighteen teams in the League but not limited to that number.
-The Alpha Division teams are composed of players 60 years in age and over.
-The Slocum Division is composed of players 69 years of age or older.
-Players who are turning 60 or 69 during the calendar year are eligible to play in the respective divisions.
+The Oliver Division teams are composed of players 60 years in age and over.
+The Slocum Division is composed of players 70 years of age or older.
+Players who are turning 60 or 70 during the calendar year are eligible to play in the respective divisions.
 Players must show proof of age upon the request of the Commissioner.

-C. The 2021 season begins on Tuesday May 4th and runs through August.
+C. The 2022 season begins on Tuesday April 19th and runs to August 9th.
 All games are played on Tuesday mornings.
 Starting time of games is 9:30 a.m.

 D. The governing body of the Morris Essex Tuesday Senior Softball League is the Board of Directors.
 The Board consists of each team manager or his designated representative (assistant manager) and up to four Members-at-Large who are player representatives.
 In addition, there is a Commissioner, Assistant Commissioner, and Treasurer, and Secretary.